victorwamwea/victorwamwea.github.io/README.md

 # portfolio-2
-this is a portfolio webite for publication
+this is a portfolio website for publication